OpenFTC/OpenRC_2017-18/.github/CONTRIBUTING.md

 ![Pull Button](../doc/media/PullRequest.PNG)

-If you are looking at this button then you've pushed some changes to your team's fork of ftctechnh/ftc_app.
+If you are looking at this button then you've pushed some changes to your team's fork of OpenFTC/OpenFTC-app.
 Congratulations!
 You are almost certainly finished.

-The vast majority of pull requests seen on the ftctechnh/ftc_app repository are not intended to be merged into the official SDK.
+The vast majority of pull requests seen on the OpenFTC/OpenFTC-app repository are not intended to be merged into the unofficial SDK.
 Team software is just that, your team's.
 It's specific to the tasks you are trying to accomplish, the testing you are doing, and goals your team has.
 You don't want that pushed into the official SDK.

 If what you've read so far makes little sense, there are some very good git learning resources online.
 [Git Book](https://git-scm.com/book/en/v2)